junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Send you further back in time," Rory deadpans.
 "Why wouldn't they?"

-Dean sighs, "So it's like the aeroplane chess -- get flown right back to the hangar.
+Dean sighs, "So it's like the airplane chess -- get flown right back to the hangar.
 Friggin' Angels!
 The worst monster ever!"

 The rattle on the door quiets for a moment, but they dare not move away.